stevemerckel/tinybeans-archive/README.md

 Inspiration for this idea was from my wife, who noted that our images/videos were backed up regularly to the cloud, but the "curated journals" we made in Tinybeans were not.

-I initially sent a DM to Tinybean's Twitter handle to ask if they had documentation on their API, Swagger docs, etc.  However, they responded that they currently do not have plans to implement this.
-After some Google-ing, I found someone else had a similar idea [built in Clojure](https://github.com/oliyh/tinybeans-archive/tree/master/src/tinybeans_archive).
-Seeing the source code did provide some guidance on a few of the API calls I would need to make, so thanks to [NAME] for having that repo public!
+I initially sent an email to Tinybeans support, asking whether they had documentation on their API.
+They responded that they currently do not have the API documented for public use, and have no plans to implement this.
+After some Google-ing, I found someone else had made a similar idea [built in Clojure](https://github.com/oliyh/tinybeans-archive/tree/master/src/tinybeans_archive).
+Seeing the source code did provide some guidance on a few of the API calls I would need to make, so kudos to [Oliver](https://github.com/oliyh) for publicly providing some useful information!